georgewoodall82/Adv3GUI/README.md

 # Adv3GUI
 A program to send G-code commands to an adventurer 3 (If you have another printer you try this anyway as it has a high chance of working.

-If it doesn't work, open an Issue.
+# Confirmed Printer Support List:
+- Adventurer 3
+- Creator 4

+If your printer is not on this list please open an issue, even if your printer works with this software.

 # Installation
 1. Install Python 3 via https://www.python.org/ or if you are on a Linux distro you can use your preferred package installer.